Ate329/cloudflare-DDNS-script/README.md

-# Cloudflare DDNS Script
+# cloudflare DDNS Script

-A robust Bash script to automatically update Cloudflare DNS records with your current public IPv4 and IPv6 addresses.
+cloudflare-DDNS-script is a Bash script that automatically updates Cloudflare DNS records with your current external IP address.
+It supports both IPv4 and IPv6, and can update multiple domains simultaneously.
+This script is particularly useful for any user who has a dynamic IP address and wants to keep their Cloudflare DNS records up to date without having an additional DDNS provider.

 ## Features